sgoodluck/sgoodluck.github.io/content/posts/blogging-with-emacs.md

 The first thing we will need to do is to install Org Mode.
 Good news!
 If you are using any modern version of GNU Emacs (version 22.1 or later), Org Mode actually comes preinstalled.
 You might not need to do anything.

 If you must, install it in your package manager and enable it in your `init.el` file.
 If you are trying Doom Emacs, you simply uncommment the `org ; organize your plain life in plain text` line.
-If you are using another version of emacs, you will simply add a `require 'org`' to your `.emacs` or `init.el` file.
+If you are using another version of Emacs, you will simply add a `require 'org`' to your `.emacs` or `init.el` file.

 Lookup instructions for your version of org mode.